 Can you think of enough ideas and examples to put in the essay plan?

-A lot of students fail the IELTS exam, and end up with a band in their IELTS writing test that does not meet their requirements.
-Also, a significant number of students look to Google to search for “IELTS Writing tips”, or “Task two tips”.
-These tips might be helpful but sometimes the real problem might just be in the language skills.
+A lot of students fail the IELTS exam or end up with a band in their IELTS writing test that does not meet their requirements.
+Also, a significant number of students look to Google to search for “IELTS Writing tips” or “Task two tips”.
+These tips might be helpful but sometimes the real problem might just be in their general language or writing skills.

-You see, writing error free perfect sentences is probably much more of challenge than you think, especially under exam conditions i.e in 40 minutes with immense pressure to pass.
+Writing error-free perfect sentences is probably much more challenging than students think, especially under exam conditions i.e in 40 minutes with immense pressure to pass.
 These can result in often mixed outcomes with both positive or negative development occurring at one and the same time.

 Today, the quality of life in large cities is decreasing.
 Discuss the causes and solutions.

 The global phenomenon of urbanisation from the beginning of industrialisation to the present day has brought opportunity and prosperity, albeit at a cost in the quality of life.
 With an increasing city population, the complexity of the challenges also increases for the globe as well as the local community.
 Therefore, the causes and effects of these on the current generation, as well as possible solutions are outlined below.

 Considering the solutions, greater investment in public transport would ease traffic congestion, as would bike lanes.
-In theory this would reduce air pollution, and possibly improve the wellbeing of the population if they did adopt a more active lifestyle and cycle to work.
+In theory, this would reduce air pollution, and possibly improve the well-being of the population if they did adopt a more active lifestyle and cycle to work.
 While these solutions are local, if adopted globally, would affect individuals and many countries alike.
 A collective effort is needed to use social networks and other media to highlight the negative effect of urbanisation as well as the negative sides of the wider ramifications on the population.

 To conclude, while it could be argued that urbanisation advantages outweigh the disadvantages, a wealthy city attracts a large population inflow, which then causes pressure on existing infrastructure and security.
 Various solutions exist to mitigate such drawbacks, such as social networks being used to raise awareness of such negative impacts on many countries, nevertheless an indefinite solution has yet to be found.

 Social media marketing can influence what consumers buy.
 Do you agree or disagree?
 To what extent do you agree?